Jungian Personality Types to MBTI Mapping

 Rules

-Cognitive functions Thinking and Feeling are known as Judging (aka Rational) functions.
+The cognitive function pair Thinking/Feeling are known as Judging (aka Rational) functions.

-Cognitive functions Sensation and Intuition are known as Perceiving (aka Irrational) functions.
+The cognitive function pair Sensation/ Intuition are known as Perceiving (aka Irrational) functions.

 Opposing Dominant & Inferior Cognitive Functions